MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 ## Preprocessing

 All images go throught the following preprocessing steps.
 First, the images are converted to grayscale.
 Second, squares of size $3000 \times 3000$ pixels are cropped from the center of images.
 Third, the cropped squares are downsampled to the size $250 \times 250$ pixels.
-Finally, image contrast is increased so that the intensity values in each image covered the range $[0,255]$.
+Finally, image contrast is increased so that the intensity values in each image coveres the range $[0,255]$.
 The preprocessing code is provided below:

 ```python
 import numpy as np